Privacy Policy

 • to detect fraud, money laundering or terrorist financing activities as required under applicable Anti-Money Laundering (AML) legal acts, regulations and respective Bank’s internal Procedures implementing the applicable AML regulations; or to detect breaches of applicable sanctions of the Security Council of the United Nations, European Commission, US or other international or country’s sanctions that the Bank is obliged to by legal acts or voluntarily chooses to respect under its internal policies; or to detect or report other breaches of certain overseas sanctions, laws and in order to comply with other regulatory requirements of Vanuatu or applicable overseas regulators;

 • to take any action the Bank consider appropriate to meet the Bank’s compliance obligations with respect to the detection, investigation and prevention of money laundering, terrorist financing, bribery, corruption, tax evasion, fraud, evasion of economic or trade sanctions, or violations, or attempts to circumvent or violate any laws, regulations or governmental directives relating to these matters.
-Such action may include, but is not limited to: (a) screening, intercepting and investigating any instruction, communication, drawdown request, application for a product or service, or any payment sent to or by the client or on his/her behalf, (b) investigating the source of or intended recipient of funds, (c) combining the client’s Personal Information with other related information in the Bank’s possession or the possession of the Group companies, (d) making further enquiries as to the status of a person or entity, whether they are subject to a sanctions regime, under criminal investigation or prosecution, or confirming the Customer’s identity and status;
+Such action may include, but is not limited to: (a) screening, intercepting and investigating any instruction, communication, drawdown request, application for a product or service, or any payment sent to or by the Client or on his/her behalf, (b) investigating the source of or intended recipient of funds, (c) combining the Client’s personal information with other related information in the Bank’s possession or the possession of the group companies, (d) making further enquiries as to the status of a person or entity, whether they are subject to a sanctions regime, under criminal investigation or prosecution, or confirming the Customer’s identity and status;

-• to facilitate any transactions entered into between the client and another person, or provide any transactions entered into or performed by a person at the client’s request and for or on his/her behalf;
+• to facilitate any transactions entered into between the Client and another person, or provide any transactions entered into or performed by a person at the Client’s request and for or on his/her behalf;

-• to verify client’s identity and confirm at periodic intervals whether such details are up-to-date whilst the client has a product with the Bank or is receiving a service from the Bank.
-In doing this, the Bank may hire third parties and use third-party IT solutions and aggregated databases in order to compare the client’s details with the names, residential addresses and dates of birth contained in those databases for the purposes of executing the Bank’s obligations under applicable legal acts and to be able to make proper risk assessment.
-If the Customer does not provide Personal Information as requested, the Bank may not be able to provide him/her/it with the products or services sought.
+• to verify Client’s identity and confirm at periodic intervals whether such details are up-to-date whilst the Client has a product with the Bank or is receiving a service from the Bank.
+In doing this, the Bank may hire third parties and use third-party IT solutions and aggregated databases in order to compare the Client’s details with the names, residential addresses and dates of birth contained in those databases for the purposes of executing the Bank’s obligations under applicable legal acts and to be able to make proper risk assessment.
+If the Customer does not provide personal information as requested, the Bank may not be able to provide him/her/it with the products or services sought;

 Data and Information Acquisition and Storage Method

-The Bank may acquire Customers’ data and personal information via e-mail, Skype, a mobile or stationary line telephone, regular post, personal delivery, during the interview with the client, internet banking, mobile banking application or other personal or electronic channels.
+The Bank may acquire Customers’ data and personal information via e-mail, Skype, a mobile or stationary line telephone, regular post, personal delivery, during the interview with the Client, internet banking, mobile banking application or other personal or electronic channels.
 The Bank may acquire Customer’s information from the Customer himself, his representative, publicly available sources, paid third parties services including aggregated information databases and IT software used for compliance reasons.
 The Bank shall enforce adequate security measures at all times to protect the confidentiality of all acquired data and information.

-The Bank may hold client’s Personal Information in the following ways:
+The Bank may hold Client’s personal information in the following ways:

 • within its computerized systems such as computer hard drives, e-mail programs and electronic servers;